addiraw/addiraw/FUTURE PROJECT.md

 # Project

-##  These project are visible to all execpt confidential
+##  These project are visible to all except confidential
 > Link with * mark are not visible initially.
 > You can Email me to know or query about these projects